DevPriyankaOps/envirya-devops/README.md

 # envirya-devops

-This is a sample project
+This is a sample project.